-Berkeley California was the bellwether of the political social and cultural upheaval that made the 1960s a unique period of American history--a time when the top-down methods of a conservative establishment collided head-on with the bottom-up grass-roots ethos of the civil rights movement and an increasingly well-educated and individualistic middle class.
-W.J.
-Rorabaugh who attended the graduate school of the University of California at Berkeley in the early 1970s presents a lively and informative account of the events that overtook and changed forever what had once been a quiet conservative white suburb.
-The rise of the Free Speech Movement which gave a voice to disfranchised students; the growth and increasing militance of a black community struggling to end segregation; the emergence of radicalism and the anti-war movement; the blossoming of hippie culture with its scorn for materialism and enthusiasm for experimentation with everything from sex and drugs to Eastern philosophies; the beginnings of modern-day feminism and environmentalism--and how all of these coalesced in the explosive conflict over People''s Park--are traced in a meticulously researched and authoritative narrative.
-At issue was the question of power and the struggle between the establishment and the powerless led to developments that the advocates of a freer society could scarcely have foreseen: Ronald Reagan elected governor of California in reaction to the events at Berkeley and Edwin H. Meese III who battled against the student movement and People''s Park rose to national power in the 1980s (without however gaining any popularity in Berkeley where Walter Mondale won 83 percent of the vote in 1984).
-An invaluable account of its time and place this book anchors the ''60s in American history both before and since that colorful decade.
+Berkeley California stood at the center of the political social and cultural upheaval that made the 1960s a unique period in American history.
+In Berkeley at War W.J.
+Rorabaugh who attended the graduate school of the University of California at Berkeley in the 1970s presents a lively informative account of the events that changed forever what had once been a quiet conservative white suburb.
+Rorabaugh''s meticulously researched authoritative narrative covers the entire period from the rise of the Free Speech Movement to the growth and increasing militance of a black community struggling to end segregation; from the emergence of radicalism and the anti-war movement to the blossoming hippie culture; and from the explosive conflict over People''s Park to the beginnings of modern-day feminism and environmentalism.
+An invaluable account of its time and place Berkeley at War anchors the sixties in American history both before and since that colorful decade.

 Piracy-free